The AMR Scenario

-Under the direction of Product Management and Sales, the Metering Division organizes in Development, Product quality, Operations with production and maintenance in North America, Europe, India and China.
-Development are organized around Enterprise systems for IT, business and analytics applications and products, and on Sensor systems with integration of sensor technologies and devices.
+Under the direction of Product Management and Sales, the Metering Division organizes Development, Product quality, Operations with production and maintenance in North America, Europe, India, and China.
+Development is organized around Enterprise systems for IT, business, and analytics applications and products, and on Sensor systems with integration of sensor technologies and devices.
 3rd party suppliers are used for some sub-system development and delivery (not emphasized within the current scenario).
 The Metering Division teams are distributed and rely on a common product and systems development lifecycle infrastructure for development collaboration and product delivery.

-The Metering Division organises its Development in a matrix of projects and disciplines.
+The Metering Division organizes its Development in a matrix of projects and disciplines.
 The disciplines, managed by discipline managers, are responsible for the definition and continuous improvements of practices and contributor skills.
-Team members from the discipline is assigned to the project organization and work in product development team under the lead of a project manager.
+Team members from the discipline are assigned to the project organization and work in the product development team under the leadership of a project manager.

-The success factors for the Metering Division Development is to achieve better use of development resources by improving reuse of parts through product configurations, improvement in product quality, and productivity improvements through collaborative design of hardware and software sub-systems.
-JK Meters Corp has an initiative to improve the performance of its development and delivery activities for Metering division.
-The AMR product development team have deployed IBM Rational’s Systems and Software Engineering solution are currently using change management (CM), requirements management (RM), model driven systems engineering (MDSE) and quality management (QM) capabilities.
+The success factors for the Metering Division Development is to achieve better use of development resources by improving the reuse of parts through product configurations, improvement in product quality, and productivity improvements through collaborative design of hardware and software sub-systems.
+JK Meters Corp has the initiative to improve the performance of its development and delivery activities for the Metering division.
+The AMR product development team has deployed IBM Rational’s Systems and Software Engineering solution are currently using change management (CM), requirements management (RM), model-driven systems engineering (MDSE), and quality management (QM) capabilities.

 About the AMR Product Line

 The Automated Meter Reader products are configured from reusable components.
-These component subsystems are developed and delivered by the Meter Reader, Meter Interface and AMR Sever platform teams.
+These component subsystems are developed and delivered by the Meter Reader, Meter Interface, and AMR Server platform teams.

-The Automated Meter Reader products have been delivered to utility customers in US.
+The Automated Meter Reader products have been delivered to utility customers in the US.
 JK Meters Corp is growing its market share by developing variants for other regional markets.
-The variants are configured with regional requirements on power voltage, dimensions on pipe mounting, regional units of flow and volume, language configuration for the handheld meter readers and regional city maps for GPS routing.
-Meter Interfaces, Mobile Readers and AMR Servers are adapted and regional variants are created for each market in US, EU and UK.
+The variants are configured with regional requirements on power voltage, dimensions on pipe mounting, regional units of flow and volume, language configuration for the handheld meter readers, and regional city maps for GPS routing.
+Meter Interfaces, Mobile Readers, and AMR Servers are adapted and regional variants are created for each market in the US, EU, and the UK.